 - Maintenance: The resources required to maintain a cause marketing relationship should be appropriately proportional to revenue received by the IRC and/or the potential for increase awareness of the IRC.

 - Compliance: All cause marketing relationships must meet the Better Business Bureau (BBB) Wise Giving Alliance’s Standards and be in compliance with the law.
 In particular, BBB Standard 19 requires that all advertisements, displays and promotional materials related to a cause marketing relationship clearly disclose how the charity benefits from the sale of products or services.
-Such promotions, advertisements, displays should disclose: (1) the actual or anticipated portion of the purchase price that will benefit the charity; (2) the duration of the campaign; and (3) any maximum or guaranteed minimum contribution amount.
+Such promotions, advertisements, displays should disclose: (1) the actual or anticipated portion of the purchase price that will benefit the charity; (2) the duration of the campaign; and (3) any guaranteed minimum contribution amount.
 Disclosures stating only that the charity will receive "proceeds," "profits," "net proceeds," or some other general financial benefit as a result of sales will not meet this standard.
 For this reason, the IRC requires that all materials, promotional materials, etc. be approved by the IRC prior to dissemination.

 - Written Agreement.
 Prior to using the IRC name or logo in connection with the sale of any product, a written cause marketing agreement must be entered into between company and the IRC.

 If you are interested in forming a cause marketing relationship with the IRC, please fill out this brief Survey Monkey.
 After the IRC receives your proposal, the IRC will review it in accordance with the above criteria.
 If the IRC determines that it would like to discuss the possibility of entering into a cause marketing relationship with your organization, someone from the IRC will be in touch with you to discuss further.